Eating will not put an end to your boredom.

 “Will eating a bowl of ice cream lead me to feeling the freedom I feel when I’m headed out for a walk with my friends?”

-Disrupting a repetitive behavior like overeating when you’re bored by asking questions brings you into a space of mindful reflection instead of mindless eating.
+Disrupting a repetitive behavior like eating when you’re bored by asking questions brings you into a space of mindful reflection instead of mindless eating.
 Remember, you’re in control.

-You’re In Control Of Overeating When You’re Bored
+You’re In Control Of Eating When You’re Bored